Questions about raw milk? We have answers!

 3. I heard raw milk might be the healthier choice.

-There is no evidence that raw milk has any health or nutritional benefits (1).
+There is no evidence that raw milk has any health or nutritional benefits over pasteurized milk (1).
 In fact the opposite is true.
 Pasteurized milk is a much healthier choice because you can enjoy all the nutritional benefits of milk without the risk of getting seriously or fatally ill.
 Pasteurization does not affect the nutritional value of milk (1,2,3).
 Pasteurized milk has the additional health advantage of added vitamin D (raw milk contains virtually no vitamin D) (4).

 4. I always drink raw milk and never get sick.